British Gas Logo

 British Gas Logo 1995-2011

 In 1995, two years before the collapse of British Gas plc, there was a small readiness.
 The fire has taken on a teardrop shape.
 Moreover, this version consisted of three parts: red, dark blue, and blue.
-On the left, as before, was the name of the company.
+On the left, as before, was the company name.
 But now, there is a gap between the words, and the font is blue and italic.
-The logo has been in use for 16 years and has not changed even after it was split into several parts, and Centrica took over the British Gas brand.
+The logo has been in use for 16 years and has not changed, even after it was split into several parts, and Centrica took over the British Gas brand.

 2012 – today